-Although we have not yet completed the FY11 year-end closeout, our very preliminary estimates indicate that the Storrs-based program is forecasted to close the year with a net loss of \$4.6 million.
-The forecasted net loss includes the required transfer of \$15 million to the State General Fund.
-This forecast is an improvement over the budgeted net loss of \$14.0 million.
-Overall, both revenues and expenditures are greater than budget.
-We collected more tuition, fees and auxiliary revenue than expected and we will be transferring less funding to the water reclamation project than anticipated.
-In addition, preventative measures were implemented in FY11 to slow down year-end purchases.
+For the Storrs-based program, we had budgeted a net loss of \$14.0 million for FY11; however, actual unaudited results reflect a net gain of \$1.7 million.
+The net gain includes the transfer of \$15 million to the State General Fund.
+Overall, both revenues and expenditures are greater than budget; however, transfers were less than budgeted.
+We collected more tuition, fees and auxiliary revenue than expected and we transferred less funding to the water reclamation project than anticipated.
+In addition, preventative measures were implemented during FY11 to slow down year-end purchases.

-The Health Center projects a FY11 operating gain of \$3.2 million due mostly to lower than expected expenses.
+The Health Center's FY11 operating gain of \$4.0 million is due mostly to lower than expected expenses.
 Favorable variances in personal services were attained by not filling vacant positions, and medical supplies were under budget due to lower than budgeted surgical cases in FY11.
-In addition, the School's had savings related to other consulting contracts and faculty start-up expenses.
+In addition, the Dental and Medical School's had savings related to other consulting contracts and faculty start-up expenses.

-The proposed budget for UCHC for FY12 is essentially break even, a gain of \$53,618.
-This bottom line takes into effect the increases in health insurance and retirement fringe benefits, the increase in the state appropriation and it assumes no bargaining unit increases for unionized employees based on the SEBAC agreement.
+The proposed budget for UCHC for FY12 is a loss of \$4.2 million.
+This loss reflects the increases in health insurance and the decreases in retirement fringe benefits, the decrease in the state appropriation and it assumes two months (July and August) of bargaining unit increases for unionized employees based on the SEBAC agreement.